NFL anthem policy on hold under standstill agreement

-The NFL and NFL Players Association announced in a joint statement Thursday that league and team policies regarding conduct during the playing of the national anthem will not be issued or enforced for several weeks as part of a standstill agreement reached on the matter.
+The NFL and NFL Players Association announced in a joint statement Thursday that league and team policies regarding conduct during the playing of the national anthem will not be issued or enforced for several weeks as part of a standstill agreement between the two sides.

 https://t.co/4dEMTwzbLv pic.twitter.com/sMp8zInCZZâ NFLPA (@NFLPA) July 20, 2018